 Doctoral Program Alumni News

-Kelly Sullivan, Visiting Assistant Professor at New York University
+Kelly Sullivan, Visiting Assistant Professor of Irish Studies at New York University

 Beth Tressler ’13 - Assistant Professor of English at Quincy University

 Gene Gorman ’12 - Part-time faculty, Emerson College

 Nick Gupta '12 - Assistant Professor of English at Marygrove College

 Jason Kerr ’11 - Visiting Assistant Professor at Brigham Young University

 Catherine Michna ’11 - First position: A.W.
 Mellon Teaching Fellowship, Tulane University (2012-2014).
 Current position: Humanities Faculty, New Orleans Center for the Creative Arts.